Certificate IV in Community Services

 It is important that students commit to all course requirements, including study and assessments the student may need to complete outside their normal training sessions.

-Students will be enrolled in 925 hours.
 Training hours may vary depending on the number of units a prospective student plans to study and the study mode.

 Students are encouraged to attend all face-to-face sessions and participate in webinars.

 Full time – 2 days per week over 5 months or Part time – 2 half days per week over 10 months.